slums-io/.github/profile/README.md

 # Slums.io

 - graph visualization of your cluster
-- resources and limits settings and tips about your cluster
+- resources and limits tips about your resources
 - expire resources